Table of Contents Show

 2. Causes Of PCOS

 Genetic composition does not just affect the chances of a woman having or contracting PCOS right from the onset of puberty or even along the way; it might also contribute to some factors.
-It doesn’t always have to be a direct underlay reason for PCOS.
+It doesn’t always have to be a direct underlying reason for PCOS.
 Instead, it could be one of the many reasons that might become a cause.

 So when the question comes, “Is PCOS genetic?” it is always recommended that you know every tad bit there is to know about Polycystic Ovary Syndrome before jumping into such a big ocean of a complication.